markmoxon/elite-source-code-library/README.md

 The build process is as follows:

-* A simple `make` will build the default variants for all seven versions of Elite.
+* A simple `make` will build the default variants for all ten versions of Elite.
 This is equivalent to `make all`.

 * To build a single version, add the version name to the `make` command, so `make master` will only build the BBC Master version, for example.

-* To build a specific variant, add `variant-<version>=xxx` to the `make` command, so `make master variant-master=compact` will build the Compact variant of the BBC Master version, while `make variant-master=compact variant-6502sp=executive` will build all seven versions of Elite, with the Master and 6502 Second Processor versions building the Compact and Executive variants respectively.
+* To build a specific variant, add `variant-<version>=xxx` to the `make` command, so `make master variant-master=compact` will build the Compact variant of the BBC Master version, while `make variant-master=compact variant-6502sp=executive` will build all ten versions of Elite, with the Master and 6502 Second Processor versions building the Compact and Executive variants respectively.

 * To build a specific version and automatically run it in the b2 emulator, add `b2-<version>` to the `make` command, so `make master b2-master` will build and load the BBC Master version into b2, for example.